NCAR/musica-tutorial/README.md

 https://doi.org/10.5065/tgbj-yv18

-Details about community simulations will be introduced during the first MUSICA tutorial.
+Details about community simulations will be explained during the first MUSICA tutorial.